 - Mediation, in which a neutral party facilitates a discussion between the disputing parties, but has no say in what the outcome should be

-Other methods exist that are a mix between arbitration or mediation.
+Other methods exist that are a mix between arbitration and mediation.
 In addition, some methods are more formal than others, such as summary jury trials, while some are highly informal.
 Simple negotiation between two parties constitutes ADR, and it can be highly effective in certain cases.

 What Does ADR Mean in a Contract?